GoogleCloudPlatform/microservices-demo/README.md

 > 💡  Recommended for demos and making it available publicly.

-1. Install tools specified in the previous section (Docker, kubectl, skaffold)
+1. Install tools specified in the previous section (kubectl, skaffold)

 1. Create a Google Kubernetes Engine cluster and make sure `kubectl` is pointing to the cluster.